m-strzalkowski/m-strzalkowski/README.md

 # Hello there 👋
-My name is Mateusz Strzałkowski, a university student from Poland quite new to GitHub but not entirely to programming
+My name is Mateusz Strzałkowski, a university student from Poland, quite new to GitHub, but not entirely to programming
 ## Technologies
 ![](https://img.shields.io/badge/Code-C-informational?style=flat&logo=c&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Code-C++-informational?style=flat&logo=cplusplus&logoColor=white&color=2bbc8a)